Tour of Flanders (women's race)

 The event has been held annually since 2004 on the same day as the men's race.
 From 2004 to 2015 it was part of the UCI Women's Road World Cup.
-Since 2016, the race is included in the UCI Women's World Tour, cycling's top-tier female elite competition.
-Since the first edition, organisers have included more climbs and extended the race gradually from 94 km in the first edition to 157 km in 2019.
+Since 2016, the race has been included in the UCI Women's World Tour, cycling's top-tier female competition.
+Since the first edition, organisers have included more climbs and extended the race gradually from 94 km in the first edition to 163 km in 2024.

-From 2021, race organisers Flanders Classics have dropped the 'for Women' part of the name on their website, with the women's race now sharing the Tour of Flanders name with the men's race.
-To distinguish between the two races, they are now categorised as the 'Elite Men' and 'Elite Women' editions.
+Since 2021, the women's race has shared the Tour of Flanders name with the men's race.
+To distinguish between them, they are now categorised as the 'Men Elite' and 'Women Elite' editions.

 History

+Tour of Flanders was first held in 1913, making it the youngest of the five cycling monuments.
+The race is the first of the cobbled classics, and is raced on the first Sunday of April.
+Notable for the narrow short hills (hellingen) in the Flemish Ardennes, usually steep and cobbled, the route forces the best riders to continually fight for space at the front.

 The first race

 The first running of the Tour of Flanders for Women was held on 4 April 2004.
 The race was 94 km long, making it the shortest in history, and featured nine categorized climbs, including the Muur van Geraardsbergen and Bosberg as the last two climbs.
 The race started in Oudenaarde and finished in Ninove, with the last 55 km identical to the men's race.
 Russia's Zoulfia Zabirova won the inaugural event after she broke clear on the Muur and crossed the finish solo.
 Trixi Worrack beat Leontien van Moorsel in a sprint for second place.